 Central Oklahoma’s Frontier Country is home to a number of fantastic lakes that are uniquely connected to their urban surroundings.
 Here you can explore Oklahoma’s capitol city at lunchtime and be on the water by the afternoon.
 Whether you’re looking for water sport adventures, leisurely swimming opportunities or excellent fishing spots, you’ll find it at a lake in central Oklahoma.
 You learned more about beautiful Lake Thunderbird in our "Big Six" lake overview, now read about a few of the region’s top lakes and make plans to come see what makes central Oklahoma a great place to hit the water.Learn More

-Nestled 10 miles outside of Stillwater, Lake McMurtry Natural Resource and Recreation Area is a quiet, family friendly lake where you can be surrounded by beautiful scenery and end your day soaking up one of Oklahoma's gorgeous sunsets.
+Nestled 10 miles outside of Stillwater, Lake McMurtry Natural Resource and Recreation Area is a quiet, family-friendly lake where you can be surrounded by beautiful scenery and end your day soaking up one of Oklahoma's gorgeous sunsets.
 Group facilities, picnic areas, outdoor grills, fire rings and restrooms are available on-site, as well as RV dump stations, fishing docks, boat ramps and a fishing house.
 Guests can also rent paddle boards and kayaks.

 Campgrounds at Lake McMurtry include 24 RV campsites with electricity (30/50 amp), water, and dump stations and 22 tent campsites, which are mainly lakeside.
 Lake McMurtry also has seven gated campsites which are secluded and right on the water.